MicrosoftDocs/powerbi-docs/powerbi-docs/service-premium-large-models.md

 1. Publish the dataset to the Power BI Premium service.

 1. Enable the dataset for large models by running the PowerShell cmdlets below.
-These cmdlets cause Power BI to store the dataset on Azure Premium Files and not to enforce the 10 GB limit.
+These cmdlets cause Power BI to store the dataset on Azure Premium Files and not to enforce the 10-GB limit.

 1. Invoke a refresh to load historical data based on the incremental refresh policy.
 The first refresh could take a while to load the history.
 Subsequent refreshes should be faster because they are incremental.